 Probiotic Strain Ganeden BC30

-Before we move onto the current reviews, let’s check out the Probiotic water.
+Before we move on to our review, let’s check out the Probiotic water.
 It too contains the 7-vitamin blend.
 The main difference is the addition of probiotic strain Ganeden BC30.

-I’ve taken probiotics for years and often take 100 billion CFU capsules.
+I’ve taken probiotics for years and often take 100 billion CFU capsules #ad.
 What I like about Karma’s probiotic is that the science is sound.
 Ganeden BC30 is a powerful probiotic that can survive extreme conditions until it has a chance to grow in your gut.

 This type of probiotic strain is similar to a seed, in the way it protects itself with an outer shell until it’s “planted” in your intestines.
 Overall, we like what Karma has done here.Karma Wellness Water is Non-GMO, Gluten-Free, Vegan, and Lactose-Free